DavidSantia/infra-lite/README.md

 * container.SwapTotalBytes
 * container.SwapFreeBytes
 * container.SwapUsedBytes
+* container.NetworkReceiveBytesPerSec
+* container.NetworkReceiveErrorsPerSec
+* container.NetworkTransmitBytesPerSec
+* container.NetworkTransmitErrorsPerSec
+* container.DiskUsedBytes
+* container.DiskUsedPercent
+* container.DiskFreeBytes
+* container.DiskFreePercent
-* container.ReceiveBytesPerSec
+* container.DiskTotalBytes
-* container.ReceiveErrorsPerSec
+* container.DiskReadBytesPerSec
-* container.TransmitBytesPerSec
+* container.DiskWriteBytesPerSec
-* container.TransmitErrorsPerSec
+* container.DiskReadWriteBytesPerSecond

-Adjust the metric name prefix "container" if desired with the environment variable METRIC_PREFIX.
+Adjust the metric name prefix "container" if desired with the environment variable `METRIC_PREFIX`

-You can then query these in New Relic from the Metric namespace using NRQL.
+You can then query these meterics in NR1 from the Metric namespace using NRQL.

 ## Build